julianeon/useful-bash-scripts/README.md

 ## rmsafe.sh

-This script is for warning you before you remove multiple files unknowingly.
+This script saves you from removing multiple files unknowingly.
+It tells you how many files it will remove and asks you to confirm before removing them, if there are more than 3 files to be removed.

 If you've ever run `rm text*` and accidentally removed 100 files instead of the expected 5 files, this helps prevent that, by telling you exactly how many files will be removed first.